robswc/nadocast-ui/README.md

 ## What is "nadocast-ui" ?

 Nadocast-ui is an unofficial supplemental interface for viewing forecasts published/created by nadocast.
-Features include an interactive cholopleth map and ability to "scrub" through predictions.
+Features include an interactive choropleth map and ability to "scrub" through predictions.
 It is written mostly in python, using the [Dash Plotly framework](https://dash.plotly.com/) for maps and charting.